A Guide to the BC Economy and Labour Market

 Source: Statistics Canada

 While there are many reasons for this difference, it is partly related to the nature of work in some goods-producing industries.
-Although a growing number of women are working in non-traditional jobs, women may be less likely than men to choose a job that requires a lot of physical strength, or involves long periods of time spent away from home at a job site where there might not be many amenities.
+Although a growing number of women are working in non-traditional jobs, women may be less likely than men to choose a job that requires a lot of physical strength, or involves long periods of time spent away from their families.
 These types of jobs are more commonly found in the goods sector than in service industries.

 Source: Statistics Canada